ucsb-cs156/w24/lab/team01.md

 A video for steps 2.5, 2.6, and 2.8 (about 15 minutes) appears here: [Team01 Steps 2.5, 2.6 and 2.8](https://youtu.be/QtlirGJjkz4)

+Please note that in the video, the following annotations are used:
+* `@Api, @ApiOperation, @ApiParam`

+However, those come from a package that has  been deprecated (i.e. they are no longer supported).
+Instead, we are now using equivalent annotations from a different package that has ongoing support:
+* `@Tag, @Operation, @Parameter`

+Please use the new ones.

 ## Step 2.0: Optional, but recommended: install VSCode extension for Lombok

 This step is optional, but highly recommended.
 If you like, you may come back and do this later